pivovarit/parallel-collectors/README.md

 ### Limitations

-- collected `Stream` is always evaluated as a whole, even if the following operation is short-circuiting
+Collected `Stream` is always evaluated as a whole, even if the following operation is short-circuiting.
-- can't be used for working with infinite streams
+This means that none of these should be used for working with infinite streams.

+This limitation is imposed by the design of the `Collector` API.

 ## Version History

 ### [1.1.0](https://github.com/pivovarit/parallel-collectors/releases/tag/1.1.0) (24-06-2019)
 - Introduced interruptions/short-circuiting of tasks when at least one exceptional completion happens
-- Deprecated `parallelMap` and `parallelMapOrdered` and replace them with `parallel` and `parallelOrdered`
+- Deprecated `parallelMap` and `parallelMapOrdered` and replaced them with `parallel` and `parallelOrdered`

 ### [1.0.3](https://github.com/pivovarit/parallel-collectors/releases/tag/1.0.3) (09-06-2019)
 - Reimplemented `CompletionOrderSpliterator` with throughput in mind